payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 ### DOM Scripting
 Access the DOM as little as possible.

-Don’t access the DOM in loops, assign DOM references to local variables, use selector APIs, cache the length property
+Don't access the DOM in loops, assign DOM references to local variables, use selector APIs, cache the length property

 Manipulate the DOM as little as possible.
 Causes repaints and reflows which are expensive.

 Use document fragments to make a batch update outside the live DOM tree, then update the DOM all at once

 ### Events
-Don’t attach events directly to DOM elements, instead use `addEventListener()`
+Don't attach events directly to DOM elements, instead use `addEventListener()`

-If multiple DOM elements will use the same handler and are wrapped in a common parent element, you can attach one handler to the parent element and then filter out events that aren’t interesting.
+If multiple DOM elements will use the same handler and are wrapped in a common parent element, you can attach one handler to the parent element and then filter out events that aren't interesting.

-Don’t put application logic in the event handler.
+Don't put application logic in the event handler.

-Don’t put the event object around.
+Don't put the event object around.
 Only pass functions what they need to function

 ### Long-running Scripts
 Use `setTimeout()` with a delay of `0`, to imitate threads, so the task is completed as soon as possible without freezing up the UI.

 ### Remote Scripts
 JSONP is not restricted by same-domain policy.
-It’s JSON wrapped in a function call that is provided with the request.
+It's JSON wrapped in a function call that is provided with the request.
 The provided function will specifiy which function handles the response

 Inheritance
 -------------------------------------------------------------------------------------------
 "Prefer object composition to class inheritance" - Gang of Four

-Always strive for picking a "modern" pattern, one that doesn’t require you to think about classes
+Always strive for picking a "modern" pattern, one that doesn't require you to think about classes

 Objects inherit properties directly from other objects